-Deloitte, PwC, EY, KPMG and BDO are the top five global firms by revenue.
-Other top accounting firms in Malaysia not listed are PKF Malaysia (PKF International), Mazars, Nexia SSY (Nexia International), Moore Stephens Malaysia (Moore Stephens International), HLB International, Kreston, John & Gan, UHY International, Russell Bedford Malaysia (Russel Bedford International) and IECnet (Lee & Lee).
+Deloitte, PwC, EY, KPMG and RSM are the top five global firms by revenue.
+Other top accounting firms in Malaysia are PKF Malaysia (PKF International), Mazars, Nexia SSY (Nexia International), Moore Stephens Malaysia (Moore Stephens International), HLB International, Kreston, John & Gan, UHY International, Russell Bedford Malaysia (Russel Bedford International) and IECnet (Lee & Lee).

 EduSpiral Consultant Services provides free advise to students after SPM, O-Levels, STPM, A-Levels, UEC, and Pre-University to guide them in choosing the right course and top university in Malaysia to study so that they can have a successful career.
 The aim for EduSpiral Consultant Services in sharing this article is to help students in selecting their course of study and career paths based on areas in demand.

-The list of Top 10 accounting & audit firms in Malaysia are:
+List of Top 10 accounting & audit firms in Malaysia

 1. Deloitte Malaysia

 Deloitte Touche Tohmatsu Limited, more commonly known as Deloitte.
 Deloitte is located in more than 150 countries and has over 600 offices in the world.
 The firm is headquartered in New York City, New York.
 They have most recently reached the 100-partner milestone when they merged with Curtis Mclean.

 Typically, Deloitte specializes in audit & assurance, tax, advisory, and risk.
 Additionally, they offer a wide range of tax services that include strategy, financial and technical, and human capital.